A Scientific Cross-Cultural & Cross-Religious Approach to Awakening and Fundamental Wellbeing

 ➢ Mindfulness-based practices: Contemplative and meditative techniques for focusing on the present moment in a non-reactive way.
 Generally, the goal is to obtain a stable, non-judgmental awareness of arising thoughts, emotions, and sensations.

 ➢ Noting-based practices: Awareness and mental labeling of ongoing experience.
-Noting can be done silently or aloud.
+Noting can be done either silently or aloud.
 Both internal (thoughts, emotions, and sensations) and external events can be noted.
 Traditionally an individual practice, in recent years forms of ‘social noting’ have become popular that involve noting out-loud with one or more others.

 More information: